ds5678/MoreWorkbenches/README.md

 ## Installation

 1. If you haven't done so already, install MelonLoader by downloading and running [MelonLoader.Installer.exe](https://github.com/HerpDerpinstine/MelonLoader/releases/latest/download/MelonLoader.Installer.exe)
-2. If you haven't done so already, download the latest version of `ModComponent.dll` from its [releases page](https://github.com/ds5678/ModComponent/releases)
-3. If you haven't done so already, download the latest version of `ModSettings.dll` from its [release page](https://github.com/zeobviouslyfakeacc/ModSettings/releases).
+2. If you haven't done so already, download the latest version of `ModSettings.dll` from its [release page](https://github.com/zeobviouslyfakeacc/ModSettings/releases).
-4. Download `MoreWorkbenches.dll` from the [releases page](https://github.com/ds5678/MoreWorkbenches/releases)
+3. Download `MoreWorkbenches.dll` from the [releases page](https://github.com/ds5678/MoreWorkbenches/releases)
-5. Move `MoreWorkbenches.dll`, `ModComponent.dll`, and `ModSettings.dll` into the Mods folder in your TLD install directory.
+4. Move `MoreWorkbenches.dll` and `ModSettings.dll` into the Mods folder in your TLD install directory.